ThomasDeutsch/flowcards/docs/tutorialTodoMvc.md

 ## Step 1

+In the provided specification, we can find functional requirements.
+We take those requirements to define "scenarios" or "flows".
+Every scenario will enable a behaviour.<br/>
 Here is the [codesandbox](https://codesandbox.io/s/todomvc-step-2-gbj7o) that will include the code from this step.

 ### NoTodos

+To the first requirement:
-The first requirement is simple: When there are no todos, #main and #footer should be hidden.<br/>
+- When there are no todos, Main and Footer should be hidden

-This requirement can be translated into this [generator function](https://codeburst.io/understanding-generators-in-es6-javascript-with-examples-6728834016d5):
+We tranlate this requirement to a [generator function](https://codeburst.io/understanding-generators-in-es6-javascript-with-examples-6728834016d5):

 ```ts
 function* noTodosWillHideHeaderAndFooter(this: BTContext, itemCount: number) {